 DSHS may decide you "failed or refused" without "good reason" to do something you were supposed to do.
 For example, you might not have given your DSHS case manager information they need to make or update your IRP.
 Maybe you didn't go to appointments listed in your IRP.
 You might not have shown you are doing your best to do everything in your IRP.
 Or you didn't take a job that meets DSHS' standards.

 Call your DSHS worker right away at the number on your IRP.
 Explain what happened.

 If you do not get hold of your worker, leave a detailed voicemail.
 Ask the worker to put a note in your file.
 Keep a note in your own records explaining why you could not go to the WorkFirst activity on that date and what you did to tell DSHS why you could not go.

 No. An IRP must be in place before DSHS can sanction you.

-*If you disagree with your IRP, do not sign it.
-To avoid a sanction for refusing to sign your IRP, you should also ask for an Administrative Hearing regarding your IRP right away.
-Read Representing Yourself at an Administrative Hearing.
+If you disagree with your IRP, do not sign it.
+To avoid a sanction for refusing to sign it, you should also ask right away for an administrative hearing about your IRP.
+Read Representing yourself at an administrative hearing to learn more.

-H. English is not my primary language.
-I do not have a copy of my IRP in my language.
-Does that matter?
+English is not my primary language.
+What if I do not have a copy of my IRP in my language?

-Yes.
-If you do not speak English well or at all, there must be a signed copy of your IRP in your primary language in your file.
-If not, DSHS must cancel the sanction.
+If you do not speak English well or at all, there must be a signed copy of your IRP in your primary language in your DSHS file.
+If there isn't, DSHS must cancel the sanction.

 If DSHS decides you had a good reason for not following the IRP, DSHS will not sanction you.